Duda-Mateusz-Data/waste-management-database-form/Background.md

-🏗 Background / Motivation
+# 🏗 Background / Motivation

-This project was created to digitize the waste collection system, which was previously recorded manually on paper 📝.
-It serves as a waste tracking and reporting system for residents submitting waste to a selective waste collection point (PSZOK).
+This project was created to **digitize the waste collection system**, which was previously recorded manually on paper 📝.
+It serves as a **waste tracking and reporting system** for residents submitting waste to a selective waste collection point (PSZOK).

-Goal: ⚡
+**Goal:** ⚡

-Automate record-keeping
+- Automate record-keeping

-Streamline reporting
+- Streamline reporting

-Monitor limits
+- Monitor limits

-Reduce repeated violations
+- Reduce repeated violations

+---

-❌ Problems with the previous system
+## ❌ Problems with the previous system

 Before this project, the paper-based process was inefficient and prone to errors:

-🛑 Difficulty enforcing limits – Exceeding limits was often ignored, and tracking violators was slow.
+- 🛑 **Difficulty enforcing limits** – Exceeding limits was often ignored, and tracking violators was slow.

-📄 High paper usage & slow processing – Manual record-keeping was time-consuming and error-prone.
+- 📄 **High paper usage & slow processing** – Manual record-keeping was time-consuming and error-prone.

-🔍 Inefficient data retrieval – Searching past submissions by resident or address was cumbersome.
+- 🔍 **Inefficient data retrieval** – Searching past submissions by resident or address was cumbersome.

+---

-✅ How this system helps
+## ✅ How this system helps

-👨‍💼 Municipal employees can quickly identify residents exceeding waste limits, which may result in financial penalties 💰.
+- 👨‍💼 Municipal employees can quickly identify residents exceeding waste limits, which may result in financial penalties 💰.

-🔒 Waste submissions are anonymized for general use, while municipal staff has controlled access to detailed records.
+- 🔒 Waste submissions are anonymized for general use, while municipal staff has controlled access to detailed records.

-🧮 Automatic calculations, conditional formatting, and search functionality allow efficient monitoring of yearly limits.
+- 🧮 **Automatic calculations, conditional formatting, and search functionality** allow efficient monitoring of yearly limits.

-📊 Historical data and reporting capabilities provide insights into the origins and volumes of waste, helping the municipality optimize resources and costs.
+- 📊 Historical data and reporting capabilities provide insights into the origins and volumes of waste, helping the municipality optimize resources and costs.

+---

-🛠 Skills & Learnings
+## 🛠 Skills & Learnings

 Through creating this project, I gained experience in:

-⚙️ Google Apps Script & Google Sheets integration
+- ⚙️ **Google Apps Script & Google Sheets integration**

-🖥️ Designing dynamic, user-friendly forms
+- 🖥️ Designing dynamic, user-friendly forms

-🗂️ Managing structured and anonymized data
+- 🗂️ Managing structured and anonymized data

-✅ Implementing real-time validations and limit checks
+- ✅ Implementing real-time validations and limit checks

+---

-✨ Key Features Added Over Time
+## ✨ Key Features Added Over Time

-📚 Dictionaries for waste types and units
+- 📚 Dictionaries for waste types and units

-➕ Multiple waste entry rows per submission
+- ➕ Multiple waste entry rows per submission

-🔎 Search by address to check yearly limits
+- 🔎 Search by address to check yearly limits

-🖌️ Conditional formatting highlighting limit exceedances
+- 🖌️ Conditional formatting highlighting limit exceedances

+---

-💡 Impact: The system replaced inefficient paper-based logs, reduced errors, improved limit enforcement, and enabled reporting and analysis of waste collection trends.
+💡 **Impact:** The system replaced inefficient paper-based logs, reduced errors, improved limit enforcement, and enabled reporting and analysis of waste collection trends.